Laura Sugar: Personal career

 the problem as a baby, but it left her with no movement in her ankle.
 She was educated at Newport Free Grammar before matriculating to the University of Leeds where she studied sports science.
 She followed this with a Postgraduate Certificate in Education to qualify as a secondary school teacher.
 She took up a position at Ashby School as a PE teacher, but left her position in 2015 to focus on her athletics training.

+Canoeing Career

+Sugar switched to paracanoeing from athletics at the end of 2018 thanks UK Sports talent transfer programme.
+At her first world championships in 2019 Sugar won the silver behind Shahnova Mirzaeva of Uzbekistan missing out on the gold by 0.03 of a second.
+Due to Covid the 2020 Canoe world championships was cancelled meaning that Sugars next major event would be the Tokyo 2020 Paralympic games.

+Sugar became Paralympic champion in Tokyo in 2021 just three years after joining the World Class Programme.
+Sugar went on to claim her maiden world title just two weeks later in Copenhagen, before being awarded an MBE in the 2022 New Year’s Honours.
+She has since gone on to underline her dominance in the KL3 event, powering to victory at the World Championships in Halifax and European Championship in Munich in 2022.
+The latter was her first European title after a bronze in 2019.

+In 2023, Sugar won her third consecutive world title in the KL3 in Duisburg, while also qualifying Britain’s boat quota spot for Paris 2024.

+Sugar continued on her success from 2023 in 2024 winning a fourth World Championship gold in Szeged.
+Sugar retained her Paralympic title winning gold at Paris 2024 in the Women’s Kayak Single 200m KL3 race.
+This was ParalympicsGB’s 49th and final gold medal of a stunning Paris 2024 Paralympic Games.

 Hockey career

 Sugar took up field hockey while attending Newport Free Grammar, starting at the age of 12.
 She played as a youth for Saffron Walden, Cambridgeshire and was selected for trials for the East of England squad.
 This brought her to the attention of Hockey Wales who successfully recruited her to the Welsh youth squad due to her father's Welsh roots.
-She first played for Wales at the age of 17, and progressed through the age groups until she reached the senior levels, captaining the Wales under-20s which Sugar described as "one of my proudest moments through hockey".
+She first played for Wales at the age of 17, and progressed through the age groups until she reached the senior levels.
+Sugar described captaining the Wales under-20s which as "one of my proudest moments through hockey".
+Sugar went on to gain 16 caps for the wales senior team before moving to Para athletics.